aurelilia/gelixrs/docs/src/types.md

 # Types

-Now that you know how to manage your memory when using gelix and can write simple gelix programs, it's time to learn about more advanced datatypes and how to use them.
+Now it's time to learn about more advanced datatypes and how to use them.

 Gelix implements the following types for you to define: